colinjlacy/sveltos-managed-vclusters/README.md

 For this step, you'll need to have `svletosctl` installed.
 You can find instructions for that here: https://projectsveltos.github.io/sveltos/main/getting_started/sveltosctl/sveltosctl/.

 You'll need to create a ServiceAccount and corresponding token Secret that Sveltos can use to access the EKS cluster's control plane API.
-The script in the root of this repo, `create-sa-token.sh`, will do this for you.
+The script in the root of this repo, `create-sa-token.sh`, will do this for you, as well as create a kubconfig file that can be used to access the EKS cluster with that service account's token.

 Make sure you're configured to target your EKS cluster, and run:

 ```sh
 sh create-sa-token.sh
 ```

+You'll see a file named `admin.config` created in the root of this repo.
+This is the kubeconfig file that you'll use to register the EKS cluster with Sveltos.

-Then change your `kubectl` context back to `kind-management`, and run:
+Change your `kubectl` context back to `kind-management`, and run:

 ```sh
 sveltosctl register cluster \